Spreadsheet User Interface Overview

 Copy & Paste

 We recommend you to copy and paste with Ctrl+c and Ctrl+v which works in all cases rather than clicking “paste” button on the toolbar and “paste” item on the context menu.
+Copy a cell with a multi-line text and paste to Keikai cell is supported.

 Inside One Spreadsheet